-As per our protocol, a separate paper presents impact results on nutritional status (Gelli et al. 2019).
+As per our protocol, a separate paper reports impact results on nutritional status (Gelli et al. 2019).
 However, given the potential relevance of this channel for learning, we report core results on nutrition.
-The school feeding program had no effect on the height-for-age z-scores (HAZ), a marker of chronic nutritional status, and on BMI-for-age z-scores (BAZ), an indicator of concurrent nutritional status, for the whole sample.
-However, the program had significant effects on HAZ of girls (effect size: 0.12 s.d., p<0.05) and for young children in households living below the poverty line (effect size: 0.22 s.d., p<0.05).
-School meals also did not havean effect on the nutritional status of the aggregate school-age population in the northern regions, but the intervention increased HAZ by 0.20 s.d. in girls living in this area (p<0.01).
+The school feeding program had no effect on the heightfor-age z-scores (HAZ), a marker of chronic nutritional status and on BMI-for-age z-scores (BAZ), an indicator of concurrent nutritional status, for the whole sample.
+However, the program had significant effects on HAZ of girls (effect size: 0.12 SD, p < 0.05) and for young children in households living below the poverty line (effect size: 0.22 SD, p < 0.05).
+School meals also did not have an effect on the nutritional status of the aggregate school-age population in the northern regions, but the intervention increased HAZ by 0.20 SD in girls living in this area (p < 0.01).